slu-soc5650/course-website/content/docs/lecture-01.md

 <p> </p>
 <script async class="speakerdeck-embed" data-id="3b023eb9d7ee463faea3a90532221987" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>
 <p> </p>

+{{% alert warning %}}
+The Panopto recordings made last week by instructors in our classroom did not contain audio.
+Dr. Sandoval put in a work request with IT.
+{{% /alert %}}

 ## Leaflet Basics
 As a way to get to know `R` and RStudio, we'll be working with the `R` package [`leaflet`](https://rstudio.github.io/leaflet/). `leaflet` is the `R` implementation of [`leaflet.js`](http://leafletjs.com), an open-source Java Script library for building interactive maps.
 To get started, you'll need to install `leaflet` and a number of other packages via CRAN: